MicrosoftDocs/WindowsCommunityToolkitDocs/docs/animations/Expressions.md

 - The "And" and "Or" operators (“&&” and “||”) are now represented by the & and | operators.

-- If using ExpressionBuilder to create expressions for use with InteractionTracker’s InertiaModifiers, the following extensions methods are available:
+- If using ExpressionBuilder to create expressions for use with InteractionTracker’s InertiaModifiers or CompositionConditionalValue, the following extensions methods are available:

   - InteractionTrackerInertiaRestingValue.SetCondition